pa7x1/ethereum-issuance/README2.md

 #### Formal Definition

 We will denote the yield demanded by the market from staking as $y_s$ (yield of staking).
 The yield of staking ETH has two components, the issuance yield which is controlled by the protocol, $y_i$.
-And the exogenous yield, $y_e$ that results from all the economic activity built on top of the protocol and that provides a return to stakers (e.g., tips, MEV, restaking...).
+And the exogenous yield, $y_e$, that results from all the economic activity built on top of the protocol and that provides a return to stakers (e.g., tips, MEV, restaking...).

 Therefore, $y_s = y_i + y_e$.